snipsco/snipsmanager/README.rst

 .. code-block:: console

-    $ snipsskills install
+    $ snipsmanager install

 Launching the skills server
 ---------------------------

-If you enabled Snips Skills to run on boot, simply reboot your device.
+If you enabled Snips Manager to run on boot, simply reboot your device.
 Otherwise, start the service manually by running:

 .. code-block:: console

-    $ snipsskills run
+    $ snipsmanager run

 Contributing